Darkpaster/Darkpaster.github.io/src/content/topics/en/society/capitalism.md

 ## Introduction

 The modern economic system, based on capital and monetary relations, has reached unprecedented levels of production and technological development.
-In 2024, the global GDP amounted to **\$111.3 trillion**, and the value of the planet's natural resources is estimated at **\$393 trillion**.
-However, behind the facade of this abundance lies a multitude of systemic paradoxes and deep problems.
-This system, oriented toward endless growth and profit maximization, generates not only colossal social and economic inequality but also leads to environmental destruction, sophisticated forms of human exploitation, and the implementation of ethically questionable business practices that directly harm society.
+In 2024, global GDP amounted to **\$111.3 trillion**, and the value of the planet's natural resources is estimated at **\$393 trillion**.
+However, behind the facade of this abundance lie many systemic paradoxes and deep-rooted problems.
+This system, focused on endless growth and profit maximization, generates enormous social and economic inequality, leads to environmental destruction, sophisticated forms of human exploitation, and the introduction of ethically questionable business practices that directly harm society.

-This article presents a multidimensional analysis of these systemic failures.
-We will examine historical cycles of wealth concentration that return us to the "Gilded Age" of the late 19th century and explore how modern forms of slavery and neocolonialism are embedded in global supply chains.
-The goal of this article is to show that these problems are not random errors but logical consequences of the fundamental principles underlying the modern monetary system.

 ## Theoretical Foundations and Methodology